 Loans vs. Grants

 Loans are awarded based on your grade level and must be repaid.
 To remain eligible for federal funding, you cannot be out of attendance for a period greater than 14 days or drop below half-time status.
 Call your student services counselor anytime there is a change in your schedule or you anticipate attendance issues.

-Grants typically do not have to be repaid and are awarded based on need.
+Grants typically do not have to be repaid and typically do not have to be repaid unless the requirements of the grant are not followed.